 However, before the attempt to solve this puzzle can begin, it is to be noted that many specific terms will need to be used in the process but that some of them are ambiguous and can have varied meanings in the literature.
 To avoid misunderstandings, these terms will be defined what they mean in this theory at appropriate points.
 All the definitions such defined are intended to be the working definitions just for use in this theory.
 Thus, caution should be exercised if these terms are compared with the same terms, which may have different meanings, in the literature.
 Some of the terms will be used from the beginning and throughout the theory and will be defined in this chapter as follows.

 The word “mind” has various meanings for people, depending on many things, such as their cultures, religions, personal beliefs, usage situations, and points of view (e.g., philosophical, psychiatric, neurological, and physical).
 As an entity, to some people, it refers to some intangible entity that exists in everything (which also includes non-living things, such as rocks, rivers, and clouds); to some other people, it refers to an immaterial entity that exists in every living thing only (which includes non-animal living things, such as trees, fungi, and bacteria, too); while to some others, it refers to an incorporeal entity that exists only in every animal (which also includes non-human animals, such as dogs, birds, fish, and even hydras and sponges); and so forth.
-[7-11] However, to many people, the mind refers to an immaterial entity that can sense things (such as can see, hear, and feel something) in its environment, can think and perform other mental activities (such as can memorize events, have emotion, and make decisions), and can respond to the environment via its body’s parts (such as by executing motor movements, making sound, and secreting something, e.g., digestive fluid, pheromone, and poison).
+[7-11] However, to many people, the mind refers to an immaterial entity that can sense things (such as can see, hear, and feel something) in its environment, its body, and itself; can perform mental activities, including the highest mental activities of that animal (such as [in humans] thinking, remembering things, and experiencing emotions); and can respond to the environment via its body’s parts (such as by executing motor movements, making sound, and secreting something, e.g., digestive fluid, pheromone, and poison).
 Because animals with a nervous system are the only entities that all the three kinds of these activities can be observed to definitely exist, the immaterial entity that can do the three kinds of activities mentioned above – the kind of mind that many people think of – can definitely exist in these animals.
 Because of this, this theory, which is a basic theory, will investigate the kind of mind that exists in these animals.
 It is possible that other kinds of mind exist in entities other than these animals, such as in rocks, trees, or sponges.
 However, because the three kinds of activities mentioned above cannot all be observed to clearly exist in these entities (especially the activities of the second kind – to think, to memorize, to have emotion, etc. – although they may indistinctly exist in a subtle, rudimentary, or different form), it is difficult both to confirm the existence of and to investigate these kinds of mind in these entities.
 Therefore, this theory, which is a basic theory, will not involve these kinds of mind.
 Hopefully, however, this theory will provide a basis for further investigations of all kinds of mind by a more advanced theory in the future.
 With these considerations, the word “mind” in this theory will be specifically defined as follows:

 The mind is a non-material entity that exists in an animal with a nervous system and that functions to